Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Introduction

-We demonstrate the existence of implicit under-parameterization in common value-based deep RL methods, including Q-learning~\citep{Mnih2015, hessel2018rainbow} and actor-critic algorithms~\citep{Haarnoja18}, as well as neural fitted-Q iteration~\citep{Riedmiller2005, Ernst05}.
+We demonstrate the existence of implicit under-parameterization in common value-based deep RL methods, including Q-learning~\citep{Mnih2015, hessel2018rainbow} and actor-critic~\citep{Haarnoja18}, as well as neural fitted-Q iteration~\citep{Riedmiller2005, Ernst05}.
 To isolate the issue, we study the effective rank of the features in the penultimate layer of the value network~(\Secref{sec:problem}).
-We observe that after an initial learning period, the rank of the features drops steeply.
-As the rank decreases, the features are less suitable for fitting subsequent target values, resulting in a sharp decrease in performance~(\Secref{sec:understanding_iup}).
+We observe that after an initial learning period, the rank of the learned features drops steeply.
+As the rank decreases, the ability of the features to fit subsequent target values and the optimal value function generally deteriorates and results in a sharp decrease in performance~(\Secref{sec:understanding_iup}).

 To better understand the emergence of implicit under-parameterization, we formally study the dynamics of Q-learning under two distinct models of neural net behavior~(\Secref{sec:theory}): kernel regression~\citep{ntk,mobahi2020self} and deep linear networks~\citep{arora2018optimization}.
 We corroborate the existence of this phenomenon in both models, and show that implicit under-parameterization stems from a pathological interaction between bootstrapping and the implicit regularization of gradient descent.
 Since value networks are trained to regress towards targets generated by a previous version of the same model, this leads to a sequence of value networks of potentially decreasing expressivity, which can result in degenerate behavior and a drop in performance.